 Several customers have selected GX Aviation for their IFC service offering, but have not yet signed contracts with Inmarsat or our channel partner.
 These include Garuda Indonesia, announced last week, SpiceJet in India, as well as other major carriers in Asia, Europe and the Middle East.
-Furthermore, going forward, a number of our existing customers are expected to expand their aircraft and fleet mandates with Inmarsat.
+A number of our existing customers are expected to expand their aircraft and fleet mandates with Inmarsat.